primenumberhater666/BetterBlackjack/README.md

 BetterBlackjack is a web app designed for those who are interested in the numbers of card counting in blackjack.

-This simulator allows for the user to get a general idea of what their expected value (EV) looks like, based on their bet spread and table conditions.
+This simulator allows the user to get a general idea of what their expected value (EV) looks like, based on their bet spread and table conditions.
 Support for other blackjack variants (i.e. S17 or dealer peek) has not yet been implemented.
 With the variant available, users can compute the following data:

 * Expected Value (EV) per round